CBSA Assessment and Revenue Management

 How do I get an Importer Security Bond?

 Alternatively, importers can contact their bank or insurance company to inquire about Customs bonds.
 If the bond is obtained by a party other than us, you will need to forward a copy to us if you want us to file with the CBSA.
-The CBSA will notify both you and Preferred Service of your security number as soon as this has been issued, and your entries will then be processed under your financial security starting with the next accounting period after the launch of CARM Release 2.
+The CBSA will notify both you and Summit of your security number as soon as this has been issued, and your entries will then be processed under your financial security starting with the next accounting period after the launch of CARM Release 2.
 Depending on the number of imports, the minimum bond is $25K and you can monitor your imports to ensure you have enough bonds to cover your duties and taxes.

 Here is the CBSA’s Memorandum D17-1-8, which also outlines the process for securing a Customs bond.

 How much does my Importer Security Bond have to be?

 That depends on how you are posting your financial security.
 There are 3 options.

 1. Cash Deposit: Must be equal to or greater than 100% of the importer’s highest monthly accounts payable to the CBSA within the most recent 12-month period.
 The cash bond can be posted to the account by making a deposit through the CARM Client Portal.

 3. One-time Single Entry Bond: Details on this have not yet been released by the CBSA.